hollerith/openpr/README.md

 ## Usage

+### Open PR Files

 1. Press `F1` to open the command palette.
 2. Type and select `Open PR Files`.
 3. Enter the URL of the PR when prompted.

 The extension will then fetch the list of files in the PR from the GitHub API and open each file in a new editor tab.

+### Open String Location

+1. Press `F1` to open the command palette.
+2. Type and select `Open String Location`.

+The extension will then open the file and position the cursor.

 ## Configuration